MiroSolutionsEngineering/deactivate-stale-users/README.md

 ## Expected results

-Once the script runs the results will be available in the local folder "output_files".
+Once the script runs the results will be available in the local folder `output_files`.
 There you will find the below files:

 - `stale_users_(unique-timestamp)_.json`: An array of a stale users (before deactivation).